chyt/blog-se/_posts/2016-8-28-Hello-World.md

 # My expectations/experience in the course

 The course seems very similar to CS371p, Object-Oriented Programming, which I am also taking this semester.
 I think it will be interesting to see how my experiences in this course differ from those in OOP.
-Based on the presentation of the course, I hope that this class will give me the opportuntiy to solidify my software development skills.
+Based on the presentation of the course, I hope that this class will give me the opportunity to solidify my software development skills.
 Additionally, as this class does carry a writing flag, I hope it will also teach me to be a more effective communicator, especially relating to software development.

 # Tip of the week